PranavPratapSingh/PranavPratapSingh/README.md

 Do you like my profile and want to build your own?
 It's very simple.
 GitHub recently added a new feature called **Profile Readmes**.
 For it to work, do the following:

 1. Create a *special* GitHub repository with your username as repository name.
-My username is `DennisHartrampf` so my profile readme repository has the name `DennisHartrampf`.
+My username is `PranavPratapSingh` so my profile readme repository has the name `PranavPratapSingh`.
 1. Add a `README.md` to this repository.
 1. Put some cool content about yourself (or anything you want) into `README.md`.